Simona Gherman: Career

 In December 2013, Gherman gave birth to a daughter named Ioana Teodora.
 She announced in April 2014 that she would return to fencing and be reintegrated into the national team.
-A few weeks later she won the Romanian national championship after defeating 15–12 in the final team mate and world No.1 Ana Maria Brânză.
+A few weeks later she won the Romanian national championship after defeating 15–12 in the final teammate and world No.1 Ana Maria Brânză.
 She failed to qualify to the main table of 64 in the Rio de Janeiro World Cup, the first international competition after her comeback, but won a bronze medal a few days later in the Havana Grand Prix.

 At the European Championships in Strasbourg, she reached the semifinal, defeating reigning European champion Ana Brânză and reigning Olympic champion Yana Shemyakina along the way.
 She lost 9–15 to Marie-Florence Candassamy from hosts France to finish with a bronze medal.
 In the team competition, No.2 seed Romania received a bye, then disposed of Ukraine 45–31 and met Italy in the semifinals.
 Gherman both opened and closed for her team, scoring four hits in a row against Rossella Fiamingo in the last relay to win 29–24.
 In the final against No.1 seed Russia, Gherman entered the last leg on 26 all and defeated Lyubov Shutova 12–8 to bring Romania their 5th gold medal.
 At the World Championships in Kazan, Gherman prevailed easily over Magdalena Piekarska of Poland, but was stopped 14–15 in the second round by 2008 Olympic champion Britta Heidemann, who eventually earned the bronze medal.
 In the team event, Romania prevailed over Germany, but were defeated in the table of 8 by Italy and exited the tournament with no medal.

 In the 2014–15 season, Gherman won her first World Cup title at the Doha Grand Prix, after defeating Estonia's Erika Kirpu in the final.
 In Barcelona, she was eliminated in the table of 16 by Russia's Tatyana Andryushina, but she was instrumental in Romania's bronze medal in the team event, first bridging the points gap, then striking the decisive hit in the “small final” against Russia.